 Challenge number Detail of challenge 1 Our observations and discussions with pupils and their families have identified social and emotional issues for many pupils due, in part, to separation anxiety and a lack of enrichment opportunities during school closures and national lockdowns.
 These challenges particularly affect disadvantaged pupils, including their attainment.
 Teacher and parental requests for Pastoral support for pupils has gone up by 75% (September to December 2021), with 70% of referrals for pupils who are disadvantaged.
-During the years 2021/2022 and 2021/2022 the demand for support stabilised.
-However during Autumn Term 2023 11 new children were provided with support.
-2 Prior to COVID lockdowns our attendance data over the last 4 years indicates that at- tendance and punctuality among disadvantaged pupils was been between 0.77 - 1.25% lower than for non-disadvantaged pupils.
+During the years 2021/2022, 2021/2022, 2022/2023 the demand for support stabilised with a small cohort related increase during 2023/2024.
+Which has again stabilised during Autumn Term 2024, when only 3 new children were provided with support.
+2 Prior to COVID lockdowns our attendance data over the last 4 years indicates that attendance and punctuality among disadvantaged pupils was been between 0.77 - 1.25% lower than for non-disadvantaged pupils.
 However when comparing the same period 2021/2022 that difference had grown to 2.97%.
-For the academic year 2022/2023 the difference was slightly down to 2.45% The gap between the percentage of disadvantaged pupils who have been 'persistently absent' compared to their peers has grown by 4.84% in the following academic year 2019/2020 and 2020/2021.
+For the academic year 2022/2023 the difference was slightly down to 2.45%.
+For the academic year 2023/2024 a significant increase in the gap to 3:47.
+Individual children and families are being targeted for support to improve attendance.
+The gap between the percentage of disadvantaged pupils who have been 'persistently absent' compared to their peers has grown by 4.84% in the following academic year 2019/2020 and 2020/2021.
 For the academic year 2021/2022 the gap has reduced by 1.59% to 3.25%.
 For the year 2022/23 it had remained stable.
-Our assessments and observations indicate that absenteeism continues to negatively impact on disadvantaged pupils' progress.
+For the academic year 2023/2024 it reduced by 0.93% to 2.32% Our assessments and observations indicate that absenteeism continues to negatively impact on disadvantaged pupils' progress.
 3 Assessments, observations and discussions with pupils suggest that disadvantaged pupils generally have greater difficulties with phonics than their peers.
-It is also noted that due to COVID a number of children within Reception did not attend any Nursery or pre-school setting.
+It is also noted that due to COVID a number of children within Reception, Year 1 and Year 2 did not attend any Nursery or pre-school setting.
 This impacts negatively on their development as readers.
 4 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths.
-5 Assessments, observations and discussions with pupils suggest that disadvantaged pu- pils generally have greater difficulties with phonics than their peers.
+5 Assessments, observations and discussions with pupils suggest that disadvantaged pupils generally have greater difficulties with phonics than their peers.
 It is also noted that due to COVID a number of children within Reception did not attend any Nursery or pre-school setting.
 This impacts negatively on their development as readers and in turn delays their development as writers.